kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

 #### Pod Disruption Budget

-You can configure a Pod Disruption Budget (PDB) for the `gateway-proxy` deployment when installing Gloo Edge via Helm by setting the `gatewayProxies.NAME.PodDisruptionBudget` fields in your values override file.
+To configure a Pod Disruption Budget (PDB) for the `gateway-proxy` deployment when you install Gloo Edge via Helm, set values for the `gatewayProxies.NAME.PodDisruptionBudget` fields in your values override file.

-For example, if the following snippet is used as an override when installing Gloo Edge via Helm...
+For example, consider the following snippet of a values override files, which defines `minAvailable` as `2`.

 ```yaml
 gatewayProxies: